MoveMuma Fit & MoveMuma Restore Sessions

 If I book into 1 session per week, but then decide I want to commit to unlimited sessions per week, is this possible?

 Absolutely!
 It will of course be dependent on places available in other MoveMuma sessions, however, I am happy to discuss this with you if you would like to add an additional session at any time.

 Do I need to book in advance?

 Yes, given that there is a limited number of places per session you need to make a booking.

-Also, as mentioned above, routine is everything with small children, and knowing you have to be in a certain place at a certain time will help you commit to sessions and form a regular weekly exercise routine.
+Also, as mentioned above, routine is everything, and knowing you have to be in a certain place at a certain time will help you commit to sessions and form a regular weekly exercise routine.

 Can I pay on a session-by-session basis?

-Given the small numbers in each program, therefore effectively making the sessions very personalised, we ask for each client in our MoveMuma Fit sessions to be on a weekly or fortnightly direct debit.
+Given the small numbers in each program, therefore effectively making the sessions very personalised, we prefer for each client in our MoveMuma Fit sessions to be on a weekly or fortnightly direct debit.